awmckinley/config/modules/vc.git/README.md

-# Git Core
+# Version Control System

-Git and Git enhancements.
+This module provides Git and its essential extensions for distributed version control, including tools for large file management, changelog generation, and enhanced diff visualization.